Core Idea

 The Cognitive Mechanism

-Dane and Pratt (2007) define expert intuition precisely: “affectively charged judgments that arise through rapid, nonconscious, and holistic associations.”
-The Twinge is this phenomenon applied to the manager’s primary job — reading their team’s state.
+Dane and Pratt (2007) define expert intuition as “affectively charged judgments that arise through rapid, nonconscious, and holistic associations.”
+The Twinge is this phenomenon applied to reading a team’s state.

 Acting on the Twinge

-Lopp’s advice is not to act on the Twinge immediately or definitively.
-The Twinge earns the right to probe further, not to conclude.
-The appropriate response is:
+Lopp’s advice: the Twinge earns the right to probe further, not to conclude.
+The appropriate response:

 - Probe: Ask a follow-up question — “Walk me through where you’re stuck” — to surface what the update obscured